ADHD is a brain disorder that is present from birth or develops shortly after birth.

 Some children mainly have difficulty with sustained attention, concentration, and ability to complete tasks; some children are overactive and impulsive; and some are both.

 Doctors use questionnaires completed by parents and teachers as well as observations of the child to make the diagnosis.

 Psychostimulant or other drugs plus structured environments, routines, a school intervention plan, and modified parenting techniques are often needed.

 Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder Definition of Developmental Disorders Developmental disorders are better called neurodevelopmental disorders.
 Neurodevelopmental disorders are neurologically based conditions that can interfere with the acquisition, retention, or... read more .
 Although children who have ADHD often behave in an overactive and impulsive way, ADHD is not a behavior disorder Overview of Behavioral Problems in Children Children acquire many skills as they grow.
 Some skills, such as controlling urine and stool, depend mainly on the level of maturity of the child's nerves and brain.
 Others, such as behaving... read more .

-Although there is considerable controversy about the number of children affected, it is estimated that ADHD affects 8 to 11% of school-aged children and is twice as common among boys.
+Although there is considerable controversy about the number of children affected, it is estimated that ADHD affects 5 to 15% of children and is twice as common among boys.

 Many features of ADHD are often noticed before age 4 and invariably before age 12, but they may not interfere significantly with academic performance and social functioning until the middle school years.

 ADHD was previously called just attention deficit disorder (ADD).
 However, the common occurrence of hyperactivity in affected children—which is really a physical extension of attention deficit and impulsivity—led to a change to the current terminology.